meisterlampe99/cmd_scripts_vivado/README.md

 ### Using the provided example

-Useage for the provided example files:
+Navigate to one of the example folders (project_mode, non-project_mode) from a command prompt in windows and type:

 	- runSim top_level
 	- runBit top_level